opencv/opencv/android/service/doc/LoaderCallbackInterface.rst

     Callback method that is called in case when package installation is needed

-    @param callback Answer object with approve and cancel methods and package description
+    :param callback: Answer object with approve and cancel methods and package description

 Initialization status constants
 -------------------------------